-The 2018 Farm Bill may have legalized the cultivation of industrial hemp, but it didn’t permit the use of CBD on a federal level.
+The 2018 Farm Bill may have legalized industrial hemp cultivation.
+However, it didn’t permit the use of CBD on a federal level.
 As a result, each state has different cannabidiol laws.
-In Mississippi, CBD oil is legal for medical use, as long as a licensed physician in the state obtains it for a patient.
+In Mississippi, CBD oil is legal for medical use.
+That is, as long as a licensed physician in the state obtains it for a patient.
 The physician must directly supervise the administration of the oil.

-Fortunately, things have changed in the last few years as Mississippi has become slightly less harsh in its anti-cannabinoid crusade.
+Fortunately, the state has recently changed its stance.
+Mississippi has become slightly less harsh in its anti-cannabinoid crusade.
 Lawmakers passed SB 2610 in 2017.
 It permitted CBD use in the research of several medical conditions, including the treatment of seizures.
 However, it wasn’t until July 2019 that the state officially legalized a form of CBD to the general population.

 HB 1547 legalized CBD products with at least 50mg of CBD per ml.
 Also, the maximum level of THC is 2.5mg per ml.
 Therefore, a 30ml bottle of CBD oil must contain at least 1,500mg of CBD and no more than 75mg of THC.
 In essence, CBD products need to have a CBD to THC ratio of at least 20:1.